sigp/polkafuzz/README.md

 ## Architecture overview

-The following diagram describes the current architecture of beacon-fuzz:
+The following diagram describes the current architecture of polkafuzz:

 <img src="./architecture.jpg">